Demi-Martinez/Demi-Martinez/README.md

   - [Visualization of moving trains on a map](https://github.com/Demi-Martinez/moving-trains-on-a-map)
   - [Translation app](https://github.com/Demi-Martinez/translation-app)
   - Web Scraper for webpages
   - Web Scrper through forms
+  - Predicting traffic with GAnalytics

 - <b>JavaScript and Java</b>
   - [Web form that helps you to see if you need a visa to travel](https://github.com/Demi-Martinez/visa-requirements-checker)